 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time browsing through a long list of dot com websites looking to buy either a birthday greeting card for your aunt or a wall poster commemorating the moon landing.
-Be on the lookout for neighborhood pets, especially belligerent parrots.

-Back to the WEB*pedia

 Today, you are likely to spend a great deal of time at a garage sale seeking to buy either a rechargeable flashlight or storage boxes for your computer software CDs.
 Be on the lookout for small children selling products door-to-door.